Nourishing territories of life

 Janneke Bruil

-Janneke is an experienced facilitator, movement builder and policy advisor in the field of agroecology and food systems.
-She has worked with a variety of enviromental justice organisations and she founded the global magazine 'Rooted in Agroecology and Food Sovereignty'.
-She is an active practitioner of the Art of Hosting Meaningful Conversations, and is often invited to design and facilitate strategy processes for NGOs and social movements.
+Janneke is a facilitator and strategist in the field of agroecology, food and culture.
+She has worked with a variety of environmental justice organizations and social movements around the world.
+She founded Cultivate! and the global magazine 'Rooted in Agroecology and Food Sovereignty'.
+Janneke is an active practitioner of the Art of Hosting Meaningful Conversations, a strategic thinker and movement builder, and she loves to design and host collective learning processes.
 Janneke is a mother of two boys, a beekeeper and a food grower.

 Chris de Ploeg